nonoza/qr-component/README.md

 ### Built with

-- Semantic HTML5 markup
-- CSS custom properties
-- Flexbox
+- Mobile Approach (Responsive)
-- Sass
+- Vanilla CSS
-- mobile first
+- Reat.js

 ### What I learned

-This was a simple component that I had to build.
-I learned SASS in building this project and also upskilling my flexbox skills.
+I learned about creating a react project and deploy it to github.

 ### Useful resources

-- [Sass](https://sass-lang.com/guide) - The Sass website has been helping in following all the steps in building with Sass
+- [Reactjs](https://react.dev/) - This documentation has been helping alot.